bd3young/TeamLeadApp/README.md

 Tap the ADD button that is in the top right of the screen.
 After completing all of the information tap the save button to save the officer.
 If you dont want to save the officer tap the cancel button to cancel the action.

+Note - All portions of the Add Officer form must be filled out to be able to save.

 #### How To Edit An Officer

 Find the Officer to edit and swipe left on the officers banner.
 Tap the EDIT option to edit that current Officer.
 Tap the save button when you are done editing or cancel if you want to cancel the edit.